This post may contain affiliate links.

 11. Staying Warm & Protecting RV Systems in Cold Weather

-Freezing temperatures are probably the most challenging type of extreme weather to deal with in an RV, since this type of weather can actually damage your RV in addition to being uncomfortable.
-It can help to buy an RV that’s designed for four season use, but even then you’ll need to take some extra precautions if you will spending time in places where the weather may drop into the single digits Fahrenheit or below.
+Freezing temperatures are probably the most challenging type of extreme weather to deal with in an RV, since this type of weather can damage your RV.
+It can help to buy an RV that’s designed for four-season use.
+But even then you’ll need to take some extra precautions if you will spend time in places where the weather may drop into the single digits Fahrenheit or below.

 12. Accessing Healthcare

 Finding an in-network physician while on the road can be a challenge for full time RVers, especially those with chronic conditions which require frequent or specialized care.
 You’ll want to do your own research to find the best healthcare option for your needs, but the RVer Insurance Exchange is a good starting point for your research.

 Having to use laundromats or campground laundry facilities is a common complaint from full time RVers whose campers are not equipped with washer/dryer hookups.

 Some RVers use portable washing machines that can be hooked up to the kitchen sink.
 But you have to find space for storing the washing machine when it’s not in use and you’ll need a dryer since many campgrounds don’t allow line drying for clothes.

 As a full-timer, you may want to consider adding laundry to your RV.
 These are the best washer and dryer combos for RVs.

 If you love to cook, an RV kitchen might pose some problems for you.
 One common issue is lack of counter space, although you might be able to supplement what’s there with the addition of a portable kitchen island or a counter-height table.

 The size of the oven (or lack thereof) is a disappointment for many RVers.
 Most RV ovens are too small to fit a standard sized cookie sheet and have only one baking rack.
 For this reason, some RV owners end up using electric cooking appliances such as an air fryer more than their oven.